 The newest version of the Petzl Meteor is a head-turner and one of our favorite helmets of 2020.
 Most notably, it’s the first ever CE-certified ski touring helmet, with an updated shape that accommodates ski goggles and a high-quality rear suspension system that expands to fit a beanie underneath.
 Further, the retooled Meteor features more coverage down the neck and increased ventilation throughout.
 All in all, this high-quality lid just got even better, while still managing to retain its reasonable $100 price tag.

-With the Meteor’s EPS foam construction, you do give up the durability and class-leading protection of the Sirocco and Wall Rider above.
+With the Meteor’s EPS foam construction, you do give up the durability and class-leading protection of the Sirocco and Vision above.
 Be sure to treat the helmet gently to get the most use out of it.
 And this might be a small nitpick, but the Meteor no longer comes in a wide variety of colors and designs—Petzl streamlined the selection with its standard orange schemes (although there is the option for a purple accent).
-But with ski-touring versatility, great coverage, and a good price point for what you get, the Meteor now beats out the Vapor as our top pick for an EPS dome with polycarbonate shell.
+But with ski-touring versatility, great coverage, and a good price point for what you get, the Meteor earns our top pick for an EPS dome with polycarbonate shell.

 See the Petzl Meteor Helmet